bihealth/sodar-server/docs_manual/source/admin_site_app_settings.rst

 Currently available settings:

+Landing zone access cleanup
+    Enable experimental cleanup feature for landing zone access on zone move, in case of e.g admin ACL modifications.
+Disable if encountering performance issues or other zone moving problems.
+This is a temporary setting subject for removal in v1.2.
 Site read-only mode
     This sets the entire site into a read-only mode.
 No data including project metadata, sample sheets or landing zones can be modified, except by